 Ashwagandha, an adaptogen herb, is a member of a family of healing plants that includes holy basil and licorice root.
 It’s known to help balance hormones that contribute to anxiety.
 A number of studies support the effectiveness of the herb as a natural anxiety remedy.
 In 2012, a study found that patients diagnosed with anxiety reported significantly lower anxiety and 28% lower levels of cortisol in their blood when taking ashwagandha as opposed to a placebo.

 Note: It is important to proceed with caution given that chamomile can increase the risk of bleeding when used with blood-thinning drugs.
+Please ensure you consult with your physician before initiating any herbal remedy.

 Note: Kava has been shown to sometimes negatively interact with alcohol.